sevenecks/vimrc/README.md

+# Initial Setup

+1. System Preferences -> Keyboard
+2. Tweak keyrepeat and key delay so they repeat very quickly

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.